 There are many forms of twelve-step based groups and we encourage everyone to explore what’s available to them.
 What works for one person may not work for another, and that’s okay.
 For that very reason, there are a variety of groups available to experience where you can determine what works for you.

-a fellowship of men and women whose common purpose is to develop healthy relationships
+- Co-Dependents Anonymous (CoDA) A fellowship of men and women whose common purpose is to develop healthy relationships.

-an international fellowship of men and women who desire to improve their emotional well-being
+- Emotions Anonymous (EA) An international fellowship of men and women who desire to improve their emotional well-being.

 Begin your Recovery Today